 In this study I would like to examine the significance of the number fourteen.
-The meaning of fourteen is related to the Hebrew characters that represent fourteen, the yod (10) - י and the dalet (4) - ד.
+The meaning of fourteen is related to the Hebrew characters that represent fourteen, the yod (ten) - י and the dalet (four) - ד.
 Fourteen is thus represented as: יד.
-Yod dalet, in addition to being a number, also is the Hebrew word for “hand” – yad - יד.
+Yod dalet, in addition to being a number, is also the Hebrew word for “hand” – yad - יד.
 Fourteen is also the number of joints in the human hand.

 Our Sages teach that the number fourteen symbolizes the "strong hand" or "yad hachzaka" (יד החזקה) of Moshe, who was the recipient of the Torah.[1]